Field Tested

 2026-06-30research

 Pulled the affiliate terms nobody quotes.
 Fetched the official affiliate ToS for Kit, GetResponse, Amazon, and beehiiv.
-Findings: one explicit email permission, one inference, one much-narrower-than-advertised, one dead program.
-Full matrix, clause by clause, here.
+Findings at the time: one explicit email permission, one inference, one much-narrower-than-advertised, one dead program (that last call has since been corrected, see the 2026-07-03 entry).
+Full comparison, clause by clause, here.